 Despite its relatively small size, Greece is exceptionally rich when it comes to biodiversity.
-The country provides natural habitats with its varying landscapes hosting more than 6,000 plant species, 25% of which are endemic to Greece.
-A popular spot amongst birdwatchers, the wetlands at the Euros Delta are home to the largest range of birds of prey in Europe.
+The country provides many natural habitats with its varying landscapes hosting more than 6,000 plant species, 25% of which are endemic to Greece.
+A popular spot amongst birdwatchers, the wetlands at the Euros Delta are home to the widest range of birds of prey in Europe.
 Being surrounded by the Mediterranean, Aegean and Ionian Seas, Greece also shelters more than 250 species of marine life.
-There are several endemic fish species, and endangered species like the monk seal and loggerhead turtle live in Greece.
+There are several endemic fish species, plus endangered species like the monk seal and loggerhead turtle.

 Recognizing the importance of protecting their natural landscapes, Greece began establishing protected areas as early as 1937.
 As a result of this early protection, there are now ten mainland national parks and two marine parks.
 A national park in Greece has to include a central core, as well as a surrounding area.
 By law, this central core cannot be smaller than 15,000,000 square metres (unless in marine parks), and the surrounding area has to be larger or equal to that.
 The only activities allowed inside the core include scientific and environmental research, as well as very mild recreational activities.

 Established in 1938, Olympus National Park holds Greece’s highest mountain.
 The legendary home of the gods, the park boasts more than 100 bird species.
 There are also more than 1,700 plant species and various kinds of animals including wolves, jackals, deer and more.
 Due to the biodiversity that exists in the park, it was named a UNESCO Biosphere Reserve in 1981.